yard

 By midsummer in zone 8 and hotter, fully leafed-out plantings such as sweet corn blocks and dense bean trellises pull water from the soil and release it into the air all day long.
 Expect to water every 1–3 days, adjusting for heat, wind, and mulch coverage.

 Fall usually lands somewhere in between.
-Days shorten, nights cool, and fruiting slows on plants such as eggplant shrubs and late pumpkin vines.
+Days shorten, nights cool, and fruiting slows on plants such as eggplant shrubs.
+Late pumpkin vines follow the same slower rhythm.
 You can begin to stretch the interval between waterings again, but keep the soil slightly moist while roots remain active.

 Container vegetables behave almost like a different species.
 Pots dry out far faster than in‑ground beds.
 A large patio tomato in a pot in full sun might need water every day in July, and sometimes twice during intense heat waves.